coldJune/blog/source/_posts/CGI和WSGI.md

         langstr = []
         for eachLang in AdvCGI.langset:
             langstr.append(AdvCGI.langItem % (
-                eachLang, 'CHECKED' if eachLang in self.langs else '', eachLang))
+                eachLang, ' CHECKED' if eachLang in self.langs else '', eachLang))

         if not ('user' in self.cookies and self.cookies['user']): cookstatus = '<I>(cookie has not been set yet)</I>'